CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise2.md

     ![](./media/ex2img12.png)

-1. Once after adding the details, click on **Create** to create the agent.
+1. Once after adding the details, click on **Continue** to create the agent.

 1. You have successfully created the StoreOps Assistant.
 In the next steps of this lab, you will enhance it further by adding knowledge sources and advanced features.